FabiReggio/dbench/mongodb/docs/mongodb.md

 GridFS works by storing the information about the file (called metadata) in the `files` collection.
 The data itself is broken down into pieces called `chunks` that are stored in the `chunks` collection.
 This approach makes storing data both easy and scalable; it also makes range operations (such as retrieving specific parts of a file) much easier to use.[[3]][MongoDB Book]

+# Starting MongoDB
+To start MongoDB provided it has been installed properly one would execute the following command:

+    mongod     # as root, lauching mongo daemon

-# NUMA machine
+## NUMA machine
-Depending on the machine you are running, if the machine is a NUMA machine or Non-Uniform Memeory Access, MongoDB complains the following:
+Depending on the machine you are running, if the machine is a NUMA machine or Non-Uniform Memeory Access (see appendix A), MongoDB complains the following:

     Thu Sep 20 12:49:58 [initandlisten] ** WARNING: You are running on a NUMA machine.
     Thu Sep 20 12:49:58 [initandlisten] **          We suggest launching mongod like this to avoid performance problems: